amilovanoff/CURTAIL_sgp/README.md

 <sup>c</sup> Civil & Environmental Engineering, National University of Singapore, Singapore

 # How to use this repository
 This repository will not be updated but can be cloned, duplicated and extended.
 Feel free to contact me if you have any questions via email (alexandre.milovanoff@mail.utoronto.ca) or by GitHub @amilovanoff.
+If you want to extract the numerical values of the manuscript and supporting information figures, you can download them in the outputs/raw_data folder.

 # Description of the model
 The CURTAIL model is composed of interconnected R functions (in the functions folder) with specific tasks.
 The functions transform the inputs (in the inputs folder) into outputs (in the outputs folder).
 Variables (contained in architecture/attribute_value.csv) can be defined to specify inputs and/or assumptions.
 The functions can be used individually (by calling their names directly in an R environment) or can be simulated given a specific set of scenarios (with outputs/simulation_script.R).
 The set of scenarios can be defined in outputs/scenarios.csv.